Win11Strove/babylon-chain/x/finality/README.md

    `IndexedBlock` object, and save it to the indexed block storage.
 2. Tally all non-finalized blocks as follows:
    1. Find the starting height that the Babylon node should start to finalize.
-      This is the earliest height that is not finalize yet since the activation of BTC staking.
+      This is the earliest height that is not finalized yet since the activation of BTC staking.
    2. For each `IndexedBlock` between the starting height and the current height, tally this block as follows: